WebThingsIO/webthing-python/README.rst

 * ``level``: tells us what the sensor is actually reading

   - Contrary to the light, the value cannot be set via an API call, as it wouldn't make much sense, to SET what a sensor is reading.
-Therefore, we are utilizing a **read-only** Value by omitting the ``value_forwarder`` parameter.
+Therefore, we are creating a **readOnly** property.

     .. code:: python